Snehansu Kanta Acharya: Family

 His wife, Supriya Acharya (Mukhopadhyaya), daughter of Bengali writer Sourindra Mohan Mukhopadhyaya was also an active member of Communist Party of India (Marxist).
 His son, Sourangshu Kanta Acharya, is a doctor and his daughter, Bijoya Goswami, is a Sanskrit scholar.
 Famous singer Suchitra Mitra was his sister-in law.

 Political career

 He was a member of the Indian Students Group Movement, during the freedom struggle.
 This movement was formed in support of Socialist (Marxist) ideology, to protest against colonial rule of India and to counteract fascism.
 He worked as rescue volunteer in the time of 1946 riot in Kolkata before joining the Communist Party of India.
 He was closely associated with the former chief minister of West Bengal, Jyoti Basu.
 He had received the First Order of Merit of Syria in 1957 and had led several delegations to Europe, Asia and Africa.
 Acharya served as the Advocate General of West Bengal in two terms from 1969 to 1970 and 1977 to 1986.

 Memoirs

-A law college, Snahanshu Kanta Acharya Institute of Law (SKAIL) was established in his name under University of Kalyani.
+A law college, Snehanshu Kanta Acharya Institute of Law (SKAIL) was established in his name under University of Kalyani.
 It is situated in the university campus.